BreckenLusk/gta4.app/README.md

 *To listen to your custom playlist, simply create a playlist titled “GTAIV”, launch the game, and select the radio station “MIXTAPE”.

-Mobile Version developed by War Drum Studios
+Mobile Version developed by War Drum Studios & Brecken Lusk www.wardrumstudios.com
-www.wardrumstudios.com
+www.github.com/BreckenLusk

 Find out more:
 www.rockstargames.com